Child actor: Competitive pressure

-Some people also criticize the parents of child actors for allowing their children to work, believing that more "normal" activities should be the staple during the childhood years.
-Others observe that competition is present in all areas of a child's life—from sports to student newspaper to orchestra and band—and believe that the work ethic instilled or the talent developed accrues to the child's benefit.
+Some people, such as child psychologists, developmental experts, and journalists, also criticize the parents of child actors for allowing their children to work, believing that more "normal" activities should be the staple during the childhood years.
+Other industry advocates observe that competition is present in all areas of a child's life—from sports to student newspaper to orchestra and band—and believe that the work ethic instilled or the talent developed accrues to the child's benefit.

 The child actor may experience unique and negative pressures when working under tight production schedules.
 Large projects which depend for their success on the ability of the child to deliver an effective performance add to the pressure.

 Ethel Merman, who several times worked in long-running stage productions with child actors, disliked what she eventually saw as their over-professionalization—"acting more like midgets than children"—and disapproved of parents pushing adulthood on them.

 After the childhood success

 There are many instances of troubled adult lives due to the stressful environment to which child actors are subjected.
-It is common to see a child actor grow up in front of the camera, whether in films, TV shows or both.
-However, it is not uncommon to see child actors continue their careers throughout as actors or in a different professional field.
+It is common to see a child actor grow up in front of the camera, whether in films, television shows or both.
+However, it is not uncommon to see child actors continue their careers as actors or in a different professional field.